Mastercard: Corporate affairs

-World Beyond Cash

-In 2017, CEO Ajay Banga reinforced the company's goal of extending financial services to those outside the current system by bringing digital payment systems to the unbanked around the world.
-The company invested $500M in India with offices in Pune and Vadodara to help Mastercard bring cashless transactions to the largest population in the world.
-The company also is scheduled to invest an additional $750M in cashless apps and technology, especially focused on India between 2017 and 2020.
+Mastercard is a public company traded on the New York Stock Exchange under the ticker symbol MA.
+The company is headquartered at the Mastercard International Global Headquarters in Purchase, New York.
+It is a component of the S&P 500 and S&P 100.
+The company is governed by a board of directors, chaired by Merit Janow.
+Michael Miebach is chief executive officer.

 Banknet

 Mastercard operates Banknet, a global telecommunications network linking all Mastercard card issuers, acquirers, and data processing centers into a single financial network.
 The operations hub is located in St. Louis, Missouri.
 Banknet uses the ISO 8583 protocol.
 Mastercard's network differs significantly from Visa's.
 Visa's is a star-based system where all endpoints terminate at one of several main data centers, where all transactions are processed centrally.
 Mastercard's network is an edge-based, peer-to-peer network where transactions travel a meshed network directly to other endpoints, without the need to travel to a single point.
 This allows Mastercard's network to be much more resilient, in that a single failure cannot isolate a large number of endpoints.